 The Ancora Psychiatric Hospital (APH) Clinical Psychology Internship Program has been training interns since 1970 and has been APA-accredited since 2000.
 The program is designed to provide a well-rounded, diverse training experience in the treatment and assessment of individuals with serious and persistent mental illnesses, equipping students with the skills needed to function as entry-level psychologists in similar settings.
-The program helps interns develop competencies in psychotherapy, assessment, consultation and interdisciplinary healthcare, supervision, the application of research, professional conduct and attitudes, professional communication and interpersonal behavior, ethics/legal matters, and individual and cultural diversity.
+The program helps interns develop competencies in psychotherapy, assessment, consultation and interdisciplinary healthcare, the application of research, professional conduct and attitudes, professional communication and interpersonal behavior, ethics/legal matters, and individual and cultural diversity.
 Interns should expect a balance of clinical work, supervision, and didactic training within an environment that is both encouraging and challenging.

 To promote the greatest breadth and depth of experience, the intern’s week generally includes three days of therapy and assessment training at APH, one day at an affiliated site, and one day in didactic training.